10 Best Day Trips from Reykjavik

 This 300 kilometer route has some of the most breathtaking views of Iceland, places full of charm and natural beauty.

-With this type of tour you will be able to see the first and original geyser, called Geysir, after which the others were named.
+With this type of excursion you will be able to see the first and original geyser, called Geysir, after which the others were named.
 This is located in the area of Haukadalur, a place of great geothermal wealth, everything here will seem to be boiling.
-Visiting the great Geysir from Reykjavik is one of the most popular excursions for travelers.
+Visiting the great Geysir from Reykjavik is one of the most made excursions for travelers.

 Information of interest: